clij/clij2/reference_labelToMask.md

 ## labelToMask
 ![Image](images/mini_clijx_logo.png)

 Masks a single label in a label map: Sets all pixels in the target image to 1, where the given label index was present in the label map.
+Other pixels are set to 0.

 ### Usage in ImageJ macro
 ```